 - 1 tsp each coarse salt, pepper and oregano

-- 1 tablespoon of fresh Ontario garlic chopped
+- 1 tbsp of fresh Ontario garlic chopped

 - 1 can (19 oz) diced tomatoes